 In addition to the AFL Hall of Fame and the NCAA Hall of Fame, White has been inducted into the Mesa Arizona Sports Hall of Fame, the State of Arizona Sports Hall of Fame and the Arizona State University Hall of Fame where his jersey number 11 was retired.
 White was also named the Arizona Athlete of the Century by the Arizona Republic in 2000.

 After retiring from the game, White provided analyst commentary for the Fox Sports Pac-10 Game of the Week and traveled around the country as an inspirational public speaker.
 He currently is the analyst for Compass Media broadcasting all Dallas Cowboy games over their national syndicated network.
-White enjoys spending time with his wife Jane, 4 children and 15 grandchildren.
+White enjoys spending time with his wife Jane, their 7 children and 15 grandchildren.
 Danny also stays actively involved in the community, donating his time and efforts to various charities.

 After his legendary days on the field in Dallas, Danny is now available for corporate appearances, motivational speaking engagements, VIP meet and greets, autograph signings, football camps, celebrity golf tournaments and product endorsements.
 Hire Danny to meet and mingle with your best customers, clients and employees.